ubuntupodcast/podpublish/README.md

   * Sanity check the number of tags before attempting a POST.
 19 tags or fewer.
   * Add support for Mastodon links.
-  * Add support for nvenc and VA-API hardware encoding.

 # Legacy Installation